cusyio/Python4DataScience/docs/productive/git/work.rst

         shows the changes in the hidden files.
     ``pop``
-        transfer the changes from the hiding place to the work area and empty the hiding place, for example
+        transfer the changes from the hiding place to the work area and empty the hiding place, for example:

         .. code-block:: console

             git stash pop stash@{2}

     ``drop``
-        emptying a specific stash, for example:
+        empties a specific stash, for example:

         .. code-block:: console